marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

 .. option:: -Wnonnull

-  Warn about passing a null pointer for arguments marked as requiring a non-null value by the :gcc-attr:`nonnull` function attribute.
+  Warn about passing a null pointer for arguments marked as requiring a non-null value by the :fn-attr:`nonnull` function attribute.

   :option:`-Wnonnull` is included in :option:`-Wall` and :option:`-Wformat`.
 It
   can be disabled with the :option:`-Wno-nonnull` option.